bris-sys-sec/labs/Labs/0_Pre-lab/README.md

 ```
 There you can issue commands as you would in the terminal.
 This is a good way to ensure that your lab results are reproducible.
-You are strongly encouraged to provide alongside your coursework vagrant scripts that setup an environment where your work can be easily reproduced by your marker.
+You are strongly encouraged to provide alongside your coursework Vagrant scripts that setup an environment where your work can be easily reproduced by your marker.
 You may also be able to perform the attack in your provision script.